andreanisme/Socioparilla/README.md

 ## Getting Sass(y) with Compass

-CSS-isme uses the power of [Sass](http://Sass-lang.com) via SCSS and [Compass](http://compass-style.org) to create flexible stylesheets that I can re-use and add to over time.
+Socioparilla uses the power of [Sass](http://Sass-lang.com) via SCSS and [Compass](http://compass-style.org) to create flexible stylesheets that I can re-use and add to over time.

 Compass is a library of common elements, equations and helper styles that is kept up-to-date by a community of developers and is useful for rapid development and leaner code.